DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 1 - Security and Risk Management.md

     * may be covered in the Legal liabilities coverage also
   * **Third-party liability**
     * coverage may extend to liabilities arising from third parties, such as vendors, partners, and customers, who are affected by a cybersecurity incident involving the insured organization
+* **Cons**:
+  1. **_Not a Substitute for Good Security_**- Insurance doesn’t stop breaches—it just helps pay for the consequences.
+Weak controls can still lead to major damage.
+  2. **_Coverage Gaps & Fine Print_** - Policies may exclude certain types of attacks, such as nation-state threats or insider incidents, unless explicitly covered.
+  3. **_Claims Can Be Denied_** - If the organization fails to meet security obligations (e.g., didn’t patch systems), insurers may reject the claim.
+  4. **_Can Create Complacency_** - Over-reliance on insurance might lead some organizations to underinvest in actual security controls.
+  5. **_Rising Premiums_** - Due to the increasing frequency and severity of cyberattacks, costs are going up,
+* Bottom Line:
+  * Cyber insurance is a valuable safety net, but it should complement—not replace—a strong security program.
+  * Think of it as your financial firewall, not your first line of defense.

 ### Cost vs. Benefit of Security Controls